-The fund has also promoted the following social objective:
+The fund, through the index methodology, has also promoted the following social objective:

-- Good Health and Well-being (SDG 3) by excluding companies and issuers with activities linked to alcohol, tobacco, cannabis and commercial gambling. - No poverty (SDG 1) by excluding companies and issuers with activities linked to weapons and military equipment, including controversial weapons and nuclear weapons. - Gender equality (SDG 5) by excluding companies and issuers with activities linked to pornography. - Decent work and economic growth (SDG 8) by excluding companies and issuers with activities linked to tobacco and pornography. - Peace, justice and strong institutions (SDG 16) by excluding companies and issuers with activities linked to weapons and military equipment, including controversial weapons and nuclear weapons.
+- Good Health and Well-being (SDG 3) by excluding companies with activities linked to tobacco, cannabis and commercial gambling. - No poverty (SDG 1) by excluding companies and issuers with activities linked to controversial weapons and nuclear weapons. - Gender equality (SDG 5) by excluding companies and issuers with activities linked to pornography. - Decent work and economic growth (SDG 8) by excluding companies and issuers with activities linked to tobacco and pornography.